openstack/charm-glance/README.md

 Proceed with the common group of commands from the Ceph scenario.

 #### External S3

-This S3 backend is supported for Ussuri release or later in the charm.

 The step below assumes an external and pre-existing S3 compatible server available.